-Find out how I enjoyed my first package holiday for nearly 20 years when Mark and I visited Puerto de la Cruz on the island of Tenerife with Jet2 Holidays.
+Find out how I enjoyed my first package holiday for nearly 20 years when I visited Puerto de la Cruz on the island of Tenerife with Jet2 Holidays.

 Are you looking for a relaxing holiday in the sun with good food and beautiful surroundings but without travelling long-haul?